Sayalee-Damle/comment-generator/README.md

 ## Description

 A simple command line tool that you can use to add comments to a Python code base.
+It uses AI to generate comments for the code given in.
+It provides this functionality using 2 different AI model options:
+- ChatGPT
+- Llama-2-70b-chat using TogetherAI
+If the model is unable to put in the comments, the original code is put in with a comment indicating the same.
+The tool does not make changes inplace, it makes a copy of the code base into a folder given by the user.
+This is done to ensure that the original code stays intact even if the model gives out some abnormality.
+Programming language used: Python
+Command-Line Interface Python Package - Click

 ## Installation Instructions